-People at St Michael & All Angels devote considerable time and energy to charitable work, for a range of good causes, at home and overseas.
+People at St Michael & All Angels devote lots of time and energy to charity work, for good causes at home and overseas.

 – The Upper Room, which is a front-line charity based in Shepherd’s Bush, working with socially and economically disadvantaged people from some of the most deprived areas of London.
 They support people who are experiencing homelessness, providing them with food, clothing, toiletries and a safe and warm environment in the short-term, while helping them rebuild their lives in the long-term.
 See picture above: St Michael’s charities stall at Green Days weekend, Bedford Park Festival